 Enhanced by a wide range of fresh herbs, sweet fruits, and fragrant spices, it isn’t surprising that Iranian food has become hugely popular across the globe, especially in vast cities such as London and San Francisco.

-So join me for a food tour that is primed to stimulate all the senses, as I whet your attitude for Persian food with 21 delicious and iconic dishes to try.
+So join me for a food tour that is primed to stimulate all the senses as a local guides us through 21 delicious and iconic dishes to try.